 The timeline for autism treatment will vary from child to child.
 Only an experienced therapist can determine how much time your child will spend in treatment.
 The amount of time that one child spends in treatment might not be adequate for a different child, and the type of therapy that is used can make the timeline look different as well.
 And whether you take in-home reinforcement into account when looking at an autism treatment timeline can also make a difference.
 Children benefit from having parents who help them practice what they learn in treatment, and these hours can be invaluable.

-However, experts agree that early intervention is best, and that treatment can begin as early as 18 months old.
+However, experts agree that early intervention for autism is best, and that treatment can begin as early as 18 months old.
 For a child whose autism treatment timeline begins this early, their parents can expect to spend several years in an intensive therapy program.
 For children in an early intervention treatment program, it is not atypical for them to spend 25-40 hours per week in therapy sessions.

 As children with ASD begin school, they will likely spend less time in formal treatment.
 Targeted intervention programs for school-aged children typically account for 10-25 hours per week, with many sessions occurring after school or on the weekends.
 Again, it is not atypical to spend multiple years in a targeted intervention program, but the results are almost always well worth the investment of time.